 If unsure about certain food, ask to check the wrappers and keep them close at hand on the day of the party so that you can read ingredient labels for any food served.
 Be aware that the allergy information for ‘fun size’ sweets may differ from the regular-size bars and ask the host to keep an eye out for guests/relatives bringing extra food to the party that have not been checked for allergens.

 Sometimes the food is safe but the cake may not be so you could send a small bun or cupcake for your child as an alternative.

 Step 3: CAKE

 Similar to the advice above, discuss the cake they plan to serve and depending on the hosts wishes you could recommend an allergen free cake brand from a particular supermarket that your child has had before.
-Some parents may be open to suggestions, but others may have their child’s favourite cake picked out or specially made for the day.
-In this case you cannot demand them to serve a particular cake just to suit your child- the party parents will be busy trying to make it a special day for their birthday boy or girl.
+Some parents may be open to suggestions, but others may have their child’s favourite cake picked out or ordered in advance.
+In this case you cannot demand them to serve an allergen friendly cake just to suit your child- the party parents will be busy trying to make it a special day for their birthday boy or girl.

 However, no-one wants their child to feel they are missing out, so you can offer to bring your own cupcake or cake for your child.
 The host shouldn’t have a problem with this and it can make things less stressful for everyone!

 Party bags shouldn’t be a problem if Steps 1 and 2 are carried out above.

 But if necessary, you can come to an agreement with your child that they don’t eat anything from it until your home.
 You can check ingredients and swop unsafe treats for suitable alternatives.